Los Alamos National Laboratory Health Physicist 2 in Los Alamos, New Mexico

-Knowledge of the technical principles, theories, concepts, and techniques of health physics, including radiological engineering processes;
+Knowledge of the technical principles, theories, concepts, and techniques of health physics;

 Ability to conceptualize and communicate fundamental elements of radiological safety/protection to both technical and non-technical personnel;

-Advanced experience in the development and presentation of radiological safety/protection reports;
+Experience in the preparation and presentation of radiological safety/protection reports;

-Demonstrated ability to work independently and in a team environment; and
+Ability to work independently and lead complex projects in a team environment;

-Education/Experience :Position requires a Bachelor’s Degree in Health Physics, Nuclear Engineering, Physical Science, and 3 years of related experience, or an equivalent combination of education and experience directly related to the occupation.
+Education/Experience :Position requires a Bachelor’s Degree in Health Physics, Nuclear Engineering, or Physical Science, and 2 years of related experience, or an equivalent combination of education and experience directly related to the occupation.

-Knowledge of radiological safety policies, practices, and procedures
+Working knowledge of the Laboratory’s radiological safety policies, practices, and procedures;

 Essential Job Functions (can perform with or without reasonable accommodation): Reading vision; Ability to speak; Ability to hear in a normal range (500 to 3000 htz).